Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Reactive Strike**

-    While you are holding a Glaive, Halberd, Pike, Quarterstaff or Spear, you can use your Reaction to make one Melee Attack against a creature that enters the Reach you have with that Weapon.
+    While you are holding a Glaive, Halberd, Pike, Quarterstaff or Spear, you can use your :rsc-reaction: **Reaction** to make one Melee Attack against a creature that enters the Reach you have with that Weapon.

 ### Remarkable Recovery
 *4th-level Feat*